appfeel/node-pushnotifications/README.md

 ## Web-Push

 Data can be passed as a simple string payload.
-If you do not pass a string, it will be stringied before.
+If you do not pass a string, the parameter value will be stringified beforehand.
 Settings are directly forwarded to `webPush.sendNotification`.

 ```js